baidu/fast_rgf/README.md

 Please see the file [CHANGES](CHANGES) for version information.
 The software is written in c++11, and it has been tested under linux and macos, and it may require g++ version 4.8 or above and cmake version 2.8 or above.

- If you use *g++-4.8*, after running the exmaples, you may get error messages similar to the following:

-    terminate called after throwing an instance of 'std::system_error' what():  Enable multithreading to use std::thread: Operation not permitted

- If this occurs, you need to add the **-pthread** flag in [CMakeLists.txt](CMakeLists.txt) to the variable CMAKE_CXX_FLAGS in order to enable multi-threading.
-This problem seems to be a bug in the g++ compiler.
-There may be variations of this problem specific to your system that require different fixes.

  To install the binaries, unpackage the software into a directory.